 It’s hard to be fifteen.

-At fifteen, our teens are wanting their independence, but still needing help.
+At fifteen, our teens want their independence, but still need help.
 They desperately want to do their own thing, go anywhere they want, and they will sometimes do just about anything to accomplish it.

 But really, at this age, our kids are struggling to learn how to grow-up.